 Planting a Row of Seeds

-I have found this is the best way to manage my garden with the fewest weeds and the least amount of water.
-If it is very dry, I will water the plants occasionally, but after seeing my garden after a two week vacation with no rainfall, I’m sold on this method.
+Seeing my garden after a two-week vacation and no rainfall, sold me on this method.
 I also had very few weeds to pull on my return.
-For me, this was an easy way to simplify my life (no watering or weeding) and it actually allowed me to spend more time growing delicious veggies to eat!
+For me, this was an easy way to simplify my life (no watering or weeding).
+It actually allowed me to spend more time growing delicious veggies to eat!